google/zetasql/docs/format-elements.md

         The <a href="https://en.wikipedia.org/wiki/ISO_week_date">ISO 8601</a>
         week number of the year (Monday as the first day of the week) as a decimal number (01-53).
-If the week containing January 1 has four or more days in the new year, then it is week 1;
+If the week containing January 1 has four or more days in the new year, then it's week 1;
-        otherwise it is week 53 of the previous year, and the next week is week 1.
+        otherwise it's week 53 of the previous year, and the next week is week 1.
       </td>
       <td><code>03</code></td>